ermyas/sgnv2/x/gov/spec/01_concepts.md

   automatically by the proposal handler upon conclusion of the voting period.
 - Software upgrade related proposals:
   - `SoftwareUpgradeProposal`.
 If accepted, validators are expected to update their software in accordance with the proposal.
   - `CancelSoftwareUpgradeProposal` is a gov Content type for cancelling a software upgrade.
 - Cbridge related proposals:
   - `CbrProposal`, to add chains/tokens/contract addresses and update fees etc.
 - Pegbridge related proposals:
-  - `PegProposal`, to add pagged pairs and update fees etc.
+  - `PegProposal`, to add pegged token pairs and update fees etc.
   - `PairDeleteProposal`, to remove a pair.
   - `TotalSupplyUpdateProposal`, to update total supply of a mint token according to the onchain data.
 - Farming related proposals:
   - `AddPoolProposal`
   - `BatchAddPoolProposal`
   - `AdjustRewardProposal`